Acquisitions interview prep.

 5. Why a REIT and not a private real-estate fund?

-7. When you're competing for an asset against a top competitor, what's the pitch to the seller that makes the firm win?
+7. When you're competing for an asset against a leading competitor, what's the pitch to the seller that makes this firm win?

-8. How does the firm's cost of capital constrain or unlock the acquisitions pipeline today?
+8. How does this firm's cost of capital constrain or unlock the acquisitions pipeline today?

 Technical concepts to master